itxabdul/google-gemini-apps/README.md

 - **Visual Itinerary Summary**: Review a high-level, interactive summary of your trip.
 - **Drag & Drop Reordering**: Intuitively rearrange itinerary segments to customize your schedule.
 - **Rich Itinerary Details**: Dive into a day-by-day view of your plan, beautifully illustrated with images from the Unsplash API.
+- **Interactive Map View**: Toggle to an interactive map displaying all your itinerary locations as pins for a clear geographical overview.
+- **Calendar Integration**: Export your entire itinerary as an `.ics` file to easily import into Google Calendar, Apple Calendar, or Outlook.
+- **Collaborative Planning**: Generate a unique, compressed link to share a read-only version of your itinerary with travel companions.
+- **PDF Export**: Download a beautifully formatted PDF of your itinerary with images for offline viewing or printing.
 - **Seamless Booking Flow**: Proceed from drafting to a final confirmation and booking screen.
 - **Responsive & Elegant UI**: A clean, modern interface built with React and Tailwind CSS, designed for a premium user experience.